UK throws lifeline to self-employed hit by coronavirus

 The central bank carried out two emergency rate cuts earlier this month and vastly expanded its bond purchase programme.
 It said on Thursday it was ready to further ramp up its bond-buying programme if necessary.
 Sunak warned of "challenging times ahead" even so.

 He added: "We will not be able to protect every single job or save every single business.
 But I am confident that the measures we have put in place will support millions of families, businesses and self-employed people to get through this."
-(Additional reporting by Elizabeth Howcroft and Alistair Smout, writing by Andy Bruce and Estelle Shirbon; editing by Stephen Addison)
+(Additional reporting by Elizabeth Howcroft and Alistair Smout; editing by Stephen Addison)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)